douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * suno - sun
 * super - over, above
 * supera - superior
-* superi - to overcome, to surpass
+* superi - to overcome, to surpass, to exceed
 * supermeti - to superimpose
 * superpotenco - superpower
 * superpremi - to suppress